skip to content

 Jacob Rees-Mogg

-Jacob Rees-Mogg was a Conservative and Unionist Party candidate in North East Somerset constituency in the UK Parliamentary general election.
-They were elected with 28,360 votes.
+Jacob Rees-Mogg is a Conservative and Unionist Party candidate in North East Somerset and Hanham constituency in the UK Parliamentary general election.

 profile photo of Jacob Rees-Mogg